Agent Skills: Search Debug

 - Centrality boost: <applies/doesn't apply>

-- NL path prior: <boost/penalty/neutral>
+- NL path prior: <docs/tests penalty, fixtures penalty, or neutral>

 - Tokenization: query "<query>" → tokens [<tokens>], symbol "<name>" → tokens [<tokens>]